Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-`@tma.js` packages are built using Vite (Rollup), which minifies the code and provides ready-to-use libraries.
+`@telegram-apps` packages are built using Vite (Rollup), which minifies the code and provides ready-to-use libraries.

 ## Inconsistent Components State